szrlee/szrlee.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Sequential Decision-making & Reinforcement Learning.
-  - Uncertainty quantification, Approx. Bayesian.
+  # - Uncertainty quantification
   - Algorithms Design \& Analysis;
-  - Applied probability, Random projection in Sequential processes.
+  # - Applied probability
-  - Random projection in sequential processes.
+  # - Random projection
   - Human-centered AI.
-Operations Research (OR).
+  - Operations Research (OR).

 # Education to show in About widget
 education: